HLasse/TextDescriptives/paper/paper.md

 date: 16 December 2022
 bibliography: paper.bib
 ---
-# TextDescriptives: A Python package for calculating a large variety of statistics from text
+# TextDescriptives: A Python package for calculating a large variety of metrics from text

 # Summary